geobarteam/auth0-angular-netcore31-demo/README.md

   dotnet run
  7) Open your browser and navigate to http://http://localhost:3000/

-To better understand how to configure your app it's recomended to first complete the auth0 [angular2](https://auth0.com/docs/quickstart/spa/angular2) quickstart.
+To better understand how to configure your app it's recommended to first complete the auth0 [angular2](https://auth0.com/docs/quickstart/spa/angular2) quickstart.